Night Sky and Telescope Viewing

 You need to be able to stand at least briefly to view through the telescopes.

-Maximum group size is 50 people.
-If you prefer a smaller group size, consider the Premium or Private stargazing sessions.
+Group size is 1 to 50 people.
+If you prefer a small group, consider the Premium Session limited to 6 people or booking a private session.

 Bookings: